 For parliamentary initiatives (example) an initial vote on entering the debate takes place and all related documents are taken into account.
 If the affair is entered an extensive legislative process with votes taken on small changes usually follows.
 These intermediate steps/votes are not included in the model but only the final vote on the „matter of the final vote“ (in German: Schlussabstimmungstext) containing the final legislation together with the amended reports of the commissions, affair summaries as well as the statement of the Federal Council.

 In some cases, reports from external experts are also included.

 The idea was to train the model based on a broad background of information and to put the model into the same spot as a politician (so to speak) who when voting not only takes into account the specific legislation but also background information.

 The above described legislative proceedings are still a gross simplification, a more detailed flowchart can be found on the site of the Swiss parliament:

 Answer: First of all, what is Natural Language Processing (Wikipedia: NLP)?

-Issue: As mentioned in the poster many votes on incremental adaptations of articles are excluded from the data set.
+The challenge: As mentioned in the poster many votes on incremental adaptations of articles are excluded from the data set.
 This means that the model has not been trained on these votes and therefore cannot predicting their outcome either.
 This meant to exclude the main type of affairs handled in the parliament, the „Affairs of the Federal Council“ (Geschäfte des Bundesrats).
-In these cases the parliament cannot reject the substance as a whole but can only improve it until it’s finally released as new legislation.
+In these cases, the parliament cannot reject the substance as a whole but can only improve it until it’s finally released as new legislation.

 The remaining question: How could a machine learning model or possibly a reinforcement learning model be designed to include the votes on small adaptations at the level of articles while still considering the whole background of the political matter?